-Varicose veins appear as enlarged, swollen, twisted or lumpy veins most commonly found on the legs or ankles that are sometimes blue or purple in colour.
-The veins can be painful causing swollen feet, dry skin, muscle cramps and general discomfort in the legs.
+Varicose veins appear as enlarged, swollen, twisted or lumpy veins that are most commonly found on the legs or ankles.
+Often blue or purple in colour, the veins can be painful and can lead to a range of associated problems like swollen feet, dry skin, muscle cramps and leg discomfort.

-Untreated varicose veins increase the risk of ulcers, blood clots and other venous diseases.
-Although it is not possible to avoid varicose veins, there are procedures designed to reduce or remove varicose veins.
+Left untreated, varicose veins can increase the risk of ulcers, blood clots and other venous diseases.
+However, although it is not possible to avoid varicose veins, there are procedures designed to reduce or remove them.

 Varicose veins are not only an unsightly nuisance but they can also pose a potential health risk.
 They can put you at risk of blood clots, ulcers, swelling, hyperpigmentation and venous disease.